sterin501/PythonScripts/TorrentScrap/readme.txt

 5. Comment # starts of the line will make script to look for movie name again from torrent site
 6. Delete the movie Name from movie.txt , script will look for movie Link again from torrent site

+Edit : config.json  for proxy server and google Search key

 Example of output :

 ./torrentSeacrch.py